Don't Worry Surrey:

 Disability and Neuroinclusion drop-ins

-Tuesdays, Thursdays 2pm - 4pm
+Tuesdays, Wednesdays and Thursdays 2pm - 4pm

 MySurrey Hive Stag Hill

 The Disability and Neuroinclusion team are here to provide advice and support to ensure you achieve your potential.
-Attending one of the daily term-time drop-in sessions is normally the quickest way to speak to a member of the team
+Attending one of the daily term-time drop-in sessions is normally the quickest way to speak to a member of the team.

 Two students chat in MySurrey Hive